Jcoob33/CS-312-AWS-Minecraft-server-setup/README.md

    ```bash
    touch setup-minecraft.sh
    ```
 3. Now that the file is made we now need to use a text editor to add the information that will allow the script to work.
-You are       going to enter
+You are       going to enter:
    ```bash
    vim setup-minecraft.sh
    ```